June 15, 2020

-Course enrollments are finalized at the end of the drop/add period (seventh day of classes).
-Students are fully accountable for all courses for which they are enrolled from that point on, and all will remain on the permanent record.
+Course registrations are finalized at the end of the drop/add period (seventh day of classes).
+Students are fully accountable for all courses for which they are registered from that point on, and all will remain on the permanent record.

-If a student has attended a course in which he or she was not enrolled, no record of or grade for the class will be available.
+If students attended a course in which they were not registered, no record of or grade for the class will be available.

 If a student never attends or stops attending a course but fails to withdraw properly in the registrar's office, an F is recorded.

-Fees for late course changes.
-All enrollment changes after the first seven class days of each semester are subject to the late course-change fee unless otherwise noted.
-These fees apply to all enrollment changes including those accomplished through petition and are found in the Kenyon College Fees and Charges booklet.
+All enrollment changes after the first seven class days of each semester are subject to the late course change fee unless otherwise noted.
+These fees apply to all enrollment changes including those accomplished through petition and are found under Explanation of Fees and Charges on the web page.

 At the discretion of the registrar, payment of all or part of these fees may be waived.
 Students may appeal the registrar's decision to an associate provost, whose decision is final.
-Students may request that these fees be added to their College accounts, but Kenyon reserves the right to require a cash payment.
+Students may request that these fees be added to their College accounts.

-Pass/D/Fail.
-A student may change status in a course to or from pass/D/fail only through the end of the fourth week of classes.
-Students are specifically required to maintain a consistent grading option over both halves of a year-long course.
+A student may change status in a course to or from pass/D/fail only through the end of the sixth week of classes.
+Students are specifically required to maintain a consistent grading option over both halves of a year long course.
 This change requires the signature of the instructor and advisor.

-Withdraw, illness.
 A student may petition to withdraw from a course because a serious illness or other personal circumstance beyond the student's control has prevented him or her from meeting the requirements of his or her courses.
-This will appear as a "WI" (withdrawal because of illness or incapacity) on the student's transcript.
-A dean must support the student's claim of illness or incapacity, and the request must be approved by the Academic Standards Committee.
+If approved, this will appear as a "WI" (withdrawal because of illness or incapacity) on the student's transcript.
+The student should consult with the instructor of the course, their faculty advisor and the Dean for Academic Advising and Support.
+The petition will be reviewed by the Committee on Academic Standards.
 Students eligible for WI are exempted from payment of a late fee.

-Withdraw late.
-A student may withdraw from a course one time only without petition.
-Students may withdraw late (WL) from a year course during the first semester only.
-Students may not withdraw late from the second half of a year course.
+A student may withdraw late from a course and drop below 1.75 units one time only.
+Students may withdraw late (WL) from a year long course during the first semester only.
+Students may not withdraw late from the second half of a year long course.
 A "WL" (withdraw late) will be recorded on the student's transcript.
-A student may use this option even if it leaves the student underenrolled, with the understanding that the student must still accumulate 16 units to graduate.
-However, students who are already underenrolled may not use this option to become further underenrolled.
-Use of the WL must be discussed with the student's faculty advisor, the instructor, and the dean for academic advising before a decision is made to use the option.
-Students are expected to continue to attend class and participate until the required signatures are obtained and the WL form is submitted to the registrar's office.
-Students should obtain signatures in the following order: faculty advisor, course instructor, and dean for academic advising.
-This option must be exercised prior to the beginning of the final exam period for the semester in which the course begins.
-A student may use this one-time option in any class year.
-However, students who have already exercised the option to underenroll by one course in the fall of the senior year may not use the WL option the following spring.
+A student may use this option even if it leaves the student below 1.75 units, with the understanding that the WL may not be used if it will leave the student enrolled in less than 1.50 units for the semester.
+In addition, student must still accumulate 16.00 units to graduate and seniors must complete their 3.50 unit annual minimum enrollment after using the WL Use of the WL must be discussed with the student's instructor, the faculty advisor, and the dean for academic advising before a decision is made to use the option.
+Students are expected to continue to attend class and participate until the required signatures are obtained and the WL form is submitted to the Office of the Registrar.
+Students should obtain signatures in the following order: course instructor, faculty advisor, and dean for academic advising.
+This option must be exercised before 4:30 on the last day of classes for the semester.

 Students may not withdraw from a course where Academic Infractions Board sanctions are pending or have been imposed.
 Similarly, students may not withdraw from a class after they have been expelled from the class and the "X" grade has been submitted.